American Folk Art Museum: Exhibitions

 Past exhibits have also positioned traditional folk art in conversation with more contemporary art.
-In the museum's 2008 exhibit, “The Seduction of Light: Ammi Phillips/ Mark Rothko Compositions in Pink, Green, and Red” explored the visual connections between Rothko's famed color blocks and Phillip's heightened color palette.
+In the museum's 2008 exhibit, The Seduction of Light: Ammi Phillips/ Mark Rothko Compositions in Pink, Green, and Red explored the visual connections between Rothko's famed color blocks and Phillip's heightened color palette.
 In 2013, the museum invited thirteen fashion designers to create an original work, inspired by a piece in their collection.
 The resulting exhibit “Folk Couture: Fashion and Folk Art” ran from January 21 – April 23, 2014.
-Subsequent major exhibitions include 2016's Mystery and Benevolence: Masonic and Odd Fellows Folk Art, Securing the Shadow: Posthumous Portraiture in America, Eugen Gabritschevsky: Theater of the Imperceptible, Carlo Zinelli (1916–1974), 2017's War and Pieced: The Annette Gero Collection of Wartime Quilts, 2018's Vestiges & Verse: Notes From the Newfangled Epic, and, also in 2018, Charting the Divine Plan: The Art of Orra White Hitchcock (1796–1863).
-In 2019 the museum will show Made in New York City: The Business of Folk Art.

-At the Self-Taught Genius Gallery in Long Island City, the exhibitions have included Holding Space, Handstitched Worlds: The Cartography of Quilts, and Roadside Attraction.

-By raising traditional folk artists and self-taught artists from the periphery of the mainstream art world, the museum has continued to prove "the worth of instinctive, self-taught artistry."

-From 2012 to 2022, the museum's Executive Director was Anne-Imelda Radice.
-Stacy C. Hollander was the museum's chief curator and director of exhibitions from 1992 until stepping down in 2019.
-Since joining the museum in 2013, Dr. Valérie Rousseau has served as the curator of self-taught art and art brut.
-Emilie Gevalt joined the museum as curator of folk art in 2019.

-Notable exhibitions

 In 2014, the museum launched the exhibition, Self-Taught Genius: Treasures from the American Folk Art Museum.
 Featuring more than 100 works of art, "Self-Taught Genius" offered "an intellectually provocative effort to rethink the nature of artistic creativity" from the eighteenth century to the present.
 Following its New York premiere, the exhibition travelled to six cities, as part of a national tour funded by the Henry Luce Foundation's 75th anniversary initiative.

+Recent major exhibitions include Morris Hirshfield Rediscovered, a landmark exhibition that reintroduced the singular self-taught artist of the 1930s and 1940s to contemporary audiences.
+The New York Times named the exhibition a critic's pick.

+In 2023, the museum presented Unnamed Figures: Black Presence and Absence in the Early American North, which featured 125 works including paintings, needlework, and photographs, that focused on figures who appear in—or are omitted from—early American images.
+The exhibition challenged conventional narratives that minimized early Black histories in the North, revealing the complexities and contradictions of the region’s history between the late 1600s and early 1800s.
+The exhibition was heralded by The New York Times as 'a vitally important, deeply moving show.'